 ASUS has long been known as a solid electronics manufacturers before establishing itself as a benchmark wireless routers manufacturer.
-The RT-AC66U is ASUS’s first AC router offering and, as we are about to see, one of the best dual-band routers on the market today.
+The Asus RT-AC66U is the company’s first AC router offering and, as we are about to see, one of the best dual-band routers on the market today.
 The RT-AC66U is a perfect blend of reasonable pricing and superb performance.
 So let’s dig into the review.

 It sports two USB 2.0 ports for extended connectivity.
 It is a bit strange not to see a USB 3.0 in a device of such class, but honestly, USB performance from other offerings from D-Link or TP-Link, for example, left us questioning whether the 3.0 ports are fully utilized.
 For most case 2.0 should be more than enough, even for media streaming.